 A master's thesis (not available to M.Ed. or Ed.S. majors) shall be carried out under the supervision of a thesis committee.
 The Thesis Advisory Committee is composed of at least three members, two of whom must be from the graduate faculty and one from an area outside the student's major discipline (except for M.B.A. majors).
 For those students seeking the M.B.A. degree, the three committee members will be appointed from the faculty in the Department of Business.
 When the thesis has been approved, the chairperson and the student will be notified that the thesis meets the requirements for the master's degree program.
 The preliminary work in selecting and developing a thesis topic and securing its acceptance is accomplished through consultation with the appropriate department graduate committee or the thesis advisor.
+Thesis forms are available in the Office of Graduate Studies, on the website or through advisors.

-Step 4 - Comprehensive Examination and Portfolio Evaluation
+Step 4 - Comprehensive Examination and Portfolio/Project Evaluation

-All students enrolled in graduate programs (except the M.S. in Environmental Science thesis option) must take a comprehensive examination and/or complete a portfolio.
-The student must initiate the process, contact his/her advisor in order to select the examining committee, complete the Comprehensive Examination/Portfolio Evaluation Form, and submit the signed, completed form to the Graduate Office by the deadline established in the Academic Calendar.
+All students enrolled in graduate programs (except the M.S. thesis option) must take a comprehensive examination and/or complete a portfolio/project.
+The student must initiate the process, contact his/her advisor in order to select the examining committee, complete the Comprehensive Examination or Portfolio/Project Evaluation Form, and submit the signed, completed form to the Graduate Office by the deadline established in the University Calendar.

-The various advisors in the departments will prepare and administer at the appropriate time the Comprehensive Examination to each student and submit the results to the department head for submission to the Dean of Graduate Studies by the deadline established each semester by the Graduate Office.
+The various advisors in the departments will prepare the Comprehensive Examination for each student.
+The Office of Graduate Studies will coordinate the administration of the examination.
+The departments will submit results to the Dean of Graduate Studies by the deadline established each semester by the Graduate Office.
 The Graduate Office will send all students official notification of their examination results.

-Comprehensive Examination/Portfolio Guidelines
+Comprehensive Examination and Portfolio/Project Guidelines

-A comprehensive examination and/or portfolio will be required of all prospective graduate candidates (except the M.S. in Environmental Science thesis option).
+A comprehensive examination, portfolio or project will be required of all prospective graduate candidates (except the M.S. thesis option).

-It will be the responsibility of the graduate student to initiate the examination process and to complete the Comprehensive Examination/Portfolio Evaluation Form by the filing deadline established in the Academic Calendar.
+It will be the responsibility of the graduate student to initiate the examination process and to complete the Comprehensive Examination or Portfolio/Project Evaluation Form by the filing deadline established in the University Calendar.
 The examination is usually administered during the final semester of course work but, upon recommendation of the graduate advisor, it may be administered within six (6) hours of graduation or after course work is completed provided it is within the five year time limit for completing all degree requirements.